Analysis of the limiting spectral distribution of large dimensional General information-plus-noise type matrices: Appendix

-Thus we have unique Stieltjes transforms for any a.s. weakly converging subsequence of $F^{B_{n,\epsilon}}$ and $P_{n,\epsilon}$, so that, with probability one, $F^{B_{n,\epsilon}}$ and $P_{n,\epsilon}$ converge weakly to a nonrandom probability distribution function $F^{\epsilon}$ and a nonrandom probabilty measure $P^{\epsilon}$ with limiting Stieltjes transforms satisfying \eqref{second}.
-From Lemma \ref{tight} we have almost surely $F^{B_n}$ converging weakly to a nonrandom distribution function $F$, which implies that $F^{C_n}$ also converges a.s. weakly to a nonrandom distribution function.
+Suppose, with probability one, there is a subsequence for which both $F^{B_{n,\epsilon}}$ and $P_{n,\epsilon}$ converge weakly, with resulting limiting Stieltjes transforms $\underline m(z)$ and $\underline g(z)$, which satisfy \eqref{third} for all $z=x+iv\in\mathbb{C}^+$.
+Since Stieltjes transforms of probability measures are bounded by $1/v$, we can find $v$ suitably large so that \eqref{Vlessthanz} holds.
+Suppose for one of this $z$, there are two sets of solutions $ (\underline{m}_{(i)}, \underline{g}_{(i)}) $, $ i = 1, 2 $, resulting, almost surely, from two weakly converging subsequences of $F^{B_{n,\epsilon}}$ and $P_{n,\epsilon}$ with $ \um_{(1)}\ne\um_{(2)}$.
+We have then \eqref{7228}, except there is a strict inequality at the last step, resulting in a contradiction.
+Thus we have unique Stieltjes transforms for any almost surely weakly converging subsequence of $F^{B_{n,\epsilon}}$ and $P_{n,\epsilon}$.
+So that, with probability one, $F^{B_{n,\epsilon}}$ and $P_{n,\epsilon}$ converge weakly to a nonrandom probability distribution function $F^{\epsilon}$ and a nonrandom probabilty measure $P^{\epsilon}$ with limiting Stieltjes transforms satisfying \eqref{second}.
+From Lemma \ref{tight} we have almost surely $F^{B_n}$ converging weakly to a nonrandom distribution function $F$, which implies that $F^{C_n}$ also converges almost surely weakly to a nonrandom distribution function.